 After years of speculation and anticipation, Transport Minister Fikile Mbalula gazetted the Administrative Adjudication of Road Traffic Offences (AARTO) regulations, which were due to be implented earlier this year.
 However, South Africa’s new traffic rules and demerit system has been delayed due to the ongoing pandemic.
 The new AARTO laws, which aim to remove habitual traffic offenders from South Africa’s roads and highways to make it safer for everyone, is now expected to be phased in from the 1 July 2021.

 Of course, while we are indeed all for additional road safety measures, South Africa’s last attempt at regulating drivers (eTolls, anyone?) caused more chaos than harmony.
-But, should the proposed demerit system be rolled out anytime soon, Here’s the important stuff you need to know:
+The Organisation Undoing Tax Abuse (Outa) has filed papers in the High Court, to apply for the Administrative Adjudication of Road Traffic Offences Act and Aarto Amendment Act to be declared unconstitutional.
+But, should the proposed demerit system be rolled out anytime soon, here’s the important stuff you need to know.

 What Does the Traffic Demerit System Hope to Do?

 Although the demerit system was officially signed into law in September 1998, it was delayed indefinitely due to an assessment of human resources required and an analysis of the technological necessities, amongst other reasons.
 But, while its exact implementation date is still unclear, the AARTO Act aims to: